encoredev/encore/docs/how-to/self-host.md

 ```

 ## Configuring Infrastructure
-To use infrastructure resources, additional configuration must be added, so that Encore is aware how to access each infrastructure resource.
+To use infrastructure resources, additional configuration must be added so that Encore is aware of how to access each infrastructure resource.
-See below for examples for each type of infrastructure resource.
+See below for examples of each type of infrastructure resource.

 ### 1. Basic Environment Metadata Configuration